Czino/inputs-outputs-functions/Cichorium intybus - Chicory.md

 ---
 aliases: Chicory
 ---
-Chicory (Cichorium intybus) is a perennial herb known for its blue flowers and edible roots, which are often roasted and used as a coffee substitute.
+Chicory (Cichorium intybus) is a perennial herb known for its blue flowers and edible roots, which are often roasted and used as a [[Coffee substitute|coffe substitute]].
 The leaves are used in salads and as a cooked vegetable.
 Chicory is valued for its digestive benefits and its role in traditional medicine.
 ## Inputs
 - [[Hardiness zone 3]][^3]
 - [[Hardiness zone 4]][^3]